The Red Rocker

 If you are interested in commissioning a unique assemblage piece for yourself or as a very special gift please contact me at firstname.lastname@example.org or see the ‘Commissions’ information on my website.

-Two new images published today – ‘On top of the World’ and ‘The Thirty-Five Millimetre Sunset’
+New image published today – ‘The Thirty-Five Millimetre Sunset’

 Another in my ‘Tiny People’ Series.
 This time, a tiny executive from Kodak climbs atop a giant film canister to reflect on past glories and witness the sun setting on the last days of 35mm film.
 (Trivia: the actual piece of film used here came from a news shot for the Evening Standard in London of a farmhouse fire by the M4 in 1976).